 I graduated from Pacific Lutheran University in 2009 with a Bachelor of Arts in English Writing and in 2011 with a Master of Arts in Education.
-I then spent time working in the Sumner School District as a sub and in Kindergarten before taking my first full-time teaching position at Horizons Elementary as a Teacher-Librarian working with grades DD-5.
-I spent the next 4 years teaching 3rd grade at Horizons Elementary, and my current position is as the Math Instructional Coach/LAP Teacher for the building, and I am very excited for this new opportunity!
-I am currently working on receiving my National Board Certification in General Middle Childhood Education.
+I then spent time working in the Sumner School District as a sub and in Kindergarten before taking my first full-time teaching position at Horizons Elementary as a Teacher-Librarian working with grades K-5 including Life Skills.
+I spent the next 4 years teaching 3rd grade at Horizons Elementary, and then became the building Instructional Coach/LAP Teacher for the building for 3 years.
+I am a National Board Certified Teacher with a Middle Childhood Generalist certification.

 As I mentioned above, I have worked with a wide variety of children since the start of my career, including students with special needs, students from high and low-socioeconomic populations, students from military populations, etc. From all of these experiences, I hold true to one simple and definite idea; that is, children learn best when they feel good about themselves.
 In my classroom I strive to maintain a positive, trusting atmosphere, where children experience a feeling of classroom community and a sense of closeness with their teacher.
 My classroom is a place where students will be supported, challenged, and offered authentic opportunities to learn and develop into successful, independent, intelligent individuals.